The Ultimate Guide to

 Salvia’s increased visibility also drew the attention of legislators and a hostile media.
 In 2005, Louisiana became the first state to ban the plant for human consumption.

-“Salvia is a legal marijuana alternative”
+“Salvia is a legal cannabis alternative”

 “Salvia leads to violent behavior”